OUR PRODUCTS AND PROGRAMS

 Our signature subscription season at The Loft Theatre consists of plays and musicals, recent releases and classics.
 Most productions on The Loft Season are rehearsed and produced in Dayton.
 The Human Race produces under a Small Professional Theatre contract with Actors’ Equity Association (AEA), the union of professional actors and stage managers.

 The Human Race operates a residency and workshop series designed to develop new works and showcase rarely produced works.
 The Residency is a ten-day to two-week program that brings the writing team together for an un-interrupted work session with a handful of musical theatre artists.
-Our Workshop is a two-week program— working with professional performers/directors—and culminating in, at least, 2 public performances in a staged concert format.
+Our Workshop is a two-week program— working with professional performers/directors—and culminating in at least 2 public performances in a staged concert format during our summer Festival of New Musicals.

 This preview performance is on the Thursday evening prior to our Friday evening openings.
 It is a significantly reduced price and is available for both subscription and single ticket buyers.